sozoro/capture_fullscreen_jackpulse/README.md

 pacmd set-default-sink jack_out
 ```

-Or, edit `PulseAudioJackSink` environment variable in this script.
+Or, edit `PulseAudioJackSink` environment variable in the script.